Resources / Blog Posts / Resources for National Day of Truth and Reconciliation

 Resources for National Day of Truth and Reconciliation

-Today marks the first National Day for Truth and Reconciliation in Canada.
-It’s a day to honor the lost children and Survivors of residential schools and their families and communities.
+National Day for Truth and Reconciliation in Canada is a day to honor the lost children and Survivors of residential schools and their families and communities.
 September 30th is also Orange Shirt Day: a grassroots movement commemorating and honoring those children who survived the residential school system – and those who did not.

 Orange Shirt Day is a legacy of the St. Joseph Mission (SJM) Residential School (1891-1981) Commemoration Project and Reunion events that took place in Williams Lake, BC, Canada, in May 2013.”
 When Phyllis (Jack) Webstad, a former student of this residential school, was six, she was taken from her family and placed in a residential school.
 The orange shirt she was wearing – given to her by her grandmother – was taken away from her.